 Power and Water's Cost Allocation Procedures are therefore considered to meet the requirements of clauses 3.2 and 4.3(b) and the Principles outlined in Schedule 1, part 2 of the Code and clause 3.2 of the Guideline.
-The CAM is valid for Power and Water's regulatory approvals, reporting and regulatory proposals until the AER approves a further CAM variation (i.e. from time-to-time).
+The CAM is to be applied for Power and Water's regulatory proposals and reporting until the AER approves a further CAM variation (i.e. from time-to-time).

-4 Definitions
+6 Definitions